Skip to content

 The simplified block diagram of the MAX15162 circuit breaker IC1.

-within 250ms during start-up, it times out.
+As highlighted in the below screenshot of its datasheet, during start-up it only supplies an average of 28mA to the load, even though the part is designed to pass up to 1.5A during normal operation1.
+If VOUTV_{OUT} doesn’t climb to equal VINV_{IN} within 250ms during start-up, it times out.
 So any significant resistive load on the output that drew more than 28mA but less than 1.5A would always cause this IC time out during start-up.
 This suggests that it is designed to work in tandem with an external high-side switch that is placed between this circuit breaker IC and the load.
-If the high-side switch is kept off whilst the circuit breaker IC start-up, it will only have capacitance to charge up on it’s output, hence the 28mA will be ok (up to a max. capacitance, and explain how to calculate this in the datasheet).
+If the high-side switch is kept off whilst the circuit breaker IC starts up, it will only have capacitance to charge up on its output, hence the 28mA will be ok (up to a max. capacitance, and they explain how to calculate this in the datasheet).

-Screenshot from the MAX15162’s datasheet highlighting it’s averaged 28mA start-up current1.
+Screenshot from the MAX15162’s datasheet highlighting its averaged 28mA start-up current1.

 References

-Maxim (2021, Mar).
-MAX15162: 8V to 60V Smart Dual 1.5A Circuit Breaker with Accurate Current Monitoring (datasheet).
-Retrieved 2022-10-11, from https://datasheets.maximintegrated.com/en/ds/MAX15162.pdf. ↩︎ ↩︎ ↩︎
+1. Maxim Integrated (2021, Mar).
+MAX15162: 8V to 60V Smart Dual 1.5A Circuit Breaker with Accurate Current Monitoring [datasheet].
+Retrieved 2022-10-11, from https://datasheets.maximintegrated.com/en/ds/MAX15162.pdf.
+2 3